psibi/psibi.github.io/posts/2017-03-30-experience-maths-coq.md

 ```

 My first attempt in the above problem was to use induction.
 But after
-proving it, I noted that I'm not using the induction hypothesis at
+proving it, I noted that I'm not using induction hypothesis at
 all.
 So in my second attempt, I proved it using case analysis without
 induction: